Ambrose of Belaya Krinitsa: Conversion to the Old Faith

-After a trip along the Danube, Bishop Ambrosii, Pavel and Alimpii arrived in Tulcea, in modern-day Romania, where 500 Nekrasov Cossacks, together with the monks of the monastery of Slavo-Rus, their Father and Igumen Makarii Arkadii Lavrentiyevskii, presented the Metropolitan the traditional tokens of hospitality: bread with salt.
+After a trip along the Danube, Bishop Ambrose, Paul and Alimpius arrived in Tulcea, in modern-day Romania, where 500 Nekrasov Cossacks, together with the monks of the monastery of Slavo-Rus, their Father and Igumen Makarii Arkadii Lavrentiyevskii, presented the Metropolitan the traditional tokens of hospitality: bread with salt.
 The government requested and obtained from the Patriarchate of Constantinople a favourable report on the bishop, before giving him permission to establish his residence in their domains.
-After a meeting to discuss the procedure for settlement of Ambrosii, on 28 October 1846 he held the office Vigil in honour of St. Nicholas the Miracle Worker.
-The following day, after having read the usual confession of faith in Slavonic, Bishop Ambrosii was accepted according to Canon 95 of the Sixth Ecumenical Council.
-The priest monk Ieronim, with the blessing of the first and the new Metropolitan of Belaya Krinitsa and all the Russian Old Believers, began the Divine Liturgy, celebrated by Ambrosii.
+After a meeting to discuss the procedure for settlement of Ambrose, on 28 October 1846 he held the office Vigil in honour of St. Nicholas the Wonderworker.
+The following day, after having read the usual confession of faith in Slavonic, Bishop Ambrose was accepted according to Canon 95 of the Sixth Ecumenical Council.
+The priest monk Jerome, with the blessing of the first and the new Metropolitan of Belaya Krinitsa and all the Russian Old Believers, began the Divine Liturgy, celebrated by Ambrose.

 The bishop read the prayers in his native language, Greek, but the deacon and the choir used Slavonic.
 Due to the absence of two other bishops, he used two archpriests, a procedure already used before in the history of the Church in cases of necessity, and described in some lives of saints.
-In August 1847 there was the ordination of Bishop Arkadii by Salvo-Rus, an ancient seat of an Orthodox monastery at Tulcea.
+In August 1847 there was the ordination of Bishop Arcadius by Slava Russkaya, an ancient seat of an Orthodox monastery at Tulcea.

 The Russian Foreign Ministry threatened to retaliate against the Roman Catholic government of the Habsburg Empire, if it did not withdraw the permission to the Old Believers to establish their own Metropolia in their lands.
-The Holy Synod, by which the Tsar had controlled the State Church since the abolition of the Patriarchate under Peter I, likewise threatened to cut all financial assistance from the Patriarchate of Constantinople, if it did not do everything in its power to induce the Metropolitan Ambrosii to change its position.
-Metropolitan Ambrosii, however, refused.
-The Old Believers convinced him that the system of the Holy Synod, established in 1700 by Peter I to check the status of the church in place of the patriarch, was not canonical.
+The Most Holy Synod, by which the Tsar had controlled the State Church since the abolition of the Patriarchate under Peter I, likewise threatened to cut all financial assistance from the Patriarchate of Constantinople, if it did not do everything in its power to induce the Metropolitan Ambrose to change its position.
+Metropolitan Ambrose, however, refused.
+The Old Believers convinced him that the system of the Most Holy Synod, established in 1700 by Peter I to check the status of the church in place of the patriarch, was not canonical.
 By decree of Tsar Paul I, the Russian rulers had declared "the Church" and all the bishops of the church had been obliged to honour an oath to that effect.